step-security/harden-runner/README.md

 ## Discussions

-If you have questions or ideas, please use [discussions](https://github.com/step-security/harden-runner/discussions).
-For support for ARC and Private repositories, email info@stepsecurity.io.
+- If you have questions or ideas, please use [discussions](https://github.com/step-security/harden-runner/discussions).
+- For support for ARC and Private repositories, email support@stepsecurity.io.
+- If you use a different CI/CD Provider (e.g. Jenkins, Gitlab CI, etc), and would like to use Harden Runner in your environment, please email interest@stepsecurity.io

 ## How does it work?

+### GitHub-Hosted Runners

 For GitHub-hosted runners, Harden-Runner GitHub Action downloads and installs the StepSecurity Agent.